rheebeee/rbhat-coe332/Final_Project/README.md

 # Final Project: Traffic Data By: Rhea Bhat

 This is my final project for COE332.
 Within this project, I have built a REST API that utilizes a real-time dataset of traffic incidents that have occured in Austin.
-There are different app routes avaialable in order to create new data entries into the database, read them, update snippets, and delete old entries.
+There are different app routes available in order to create new data entries into the database, read them, update snippets, and delete old entries.
+In addition, an analysis operation is performed where traffic incidents between a user-inputted minimum and maximum latitude is plotted over a map of Austin.

 There are various components to this project:
 1. A Python script to format the data